thynguyen115/lets-do-thy-math/pages/about.md

 [Get it here](https://bootstrapstarter.com/jekyll-theme-memoirs/) -->

-Hi there!
+Greetings!
+I'm Thy, pronounced just like "lengthy", "healthy", or "wealthy".
+My math journey began at Hoang Le Kha High School for the Gifted in Vietnam.
+This passion led me to pursue dual degrees in Data Science and Mathematics-Computer Science at the University of California, San Diego (UCSD).

+For me, math isn't just about numbers and equations; it's a sanctuary, a place of solace away from life's harsh realities.
+It's this joy and passion that inspired me to launch "Let's Do Thy Math".
+On this platform, I'm eager to share my love for mathematics with you.
+So, come along and dive into the world of math with me!

+# About Let's Do Thy Math
 Welcome to Let's Do Thy Math, your Math buddy online.
 This is a friendly spot to learn and have fun with all kinds of math.

 - Do you have questions about Algebra, like what x means in a puzzle?
 - Or Geometry, which is like exploring the world of shapes and sizes?